Neyyi in Telugu:

 In Nairobi, I have fresh milk delivered every morning but I miss my Cuisinart food processor, it's a pain to manually churn the cream with Summu drinking my blood all the time :)

 Some people melt store-bought butter to make ghee.
 I don't know how wise it is to consume the annatto (gives commercial packaged butter that yellow colour) that finds its way into such ghee.
-However, I did melt organic pure butter into ghee at home once, but it didn't taste as yum as homemade ghee
+However, I did melt organic pure butter into ghee at home once, but it didn't taste as yum as homemade ghee.

 Ghee is very good for health, it helps in optimal absorption of nutrients from digested food in our alimentary canal.
 It has great importance in Vedic culture and Hindu rituals.
 Many cultures across the world have their own versions of ghee: Ethiopian niter kibbeh, Moroccon Smen to name a few.